knative/serving/DEVELOPMENT.md

   -p '{"data":{"ingress.class":"kourier.ingress.networking.knative.dev"}}'
 ```

-If you want to choose other Ingress solutions, you can follow the step 3 in the [Knative installation
+If you want to choose another Ingress solution, you can follow step 3 in the [Knative installation
 doc](https://knative.dev/docs/install/any-kubernetes-cluster/#installing-the-serving-component) to
-pick up the Ingress solution and install it.
+pick up an alternative Ingress solution and install it.

 ## Iterating